Skip to main content

 Everyone’s favorite frozen dessert can be found at locations all over the nation’s capital

 Did you know that ice cream was the preferred dessert of George and Martha Washington?
-Historians at Mount Vernon pose that the first Presidential family’s “Cream Machine for Ice” was in daily use as early as 1784, when the United States' rich history of ice cream was just beginning.
+Historians at Mount Vernon posit that the first Presidential family’s “Cream Machine for Ice” was in daily use as early as 1784, when the United States' rich history of ice cream was just beginning.
 Over the decades, the delicacy transformed into a quintessential American favorite, from early sundaes and milkshakes to soft-serve and waffle cones.

 Whether motivated by American tradition or summer heat, this beloved treat is the cherry on top of any trip to the nation’s capital, where menus include not only ice cream but sorbet, gelato, baked goods, coffee and other sugary goodness.